Jack Priestley’s Family History

 Thruscross was known for its flax mills.

 In the 1851 census there is a John Hadwin, also born in Cumberland and living at Horsforth, south of Otley.
 He is two years younger than Christiana.
-In 1861 he clarifies that his birthplace was also Whitehaven They may be brother and sister who had moved to Yorkshire together.
+In 1861 he clarifies that his birthplace was also Whitehaven They may be related and had moved to Yorkshire together.
 This was a distance of over 100 miles.
 John was not brought there by the Industrial Revolution.
 He was an agricultural labourer.
 His baptism has not been found either.
-This strengthens the likelihood that Elizabeth Hadwin is not Christianaís mother.

 John and Christiane married in Fewston on 19 October 1828.
 Both bride and groom make their mark.